kvokka/getting-started/README.md

 #### Used env variables

 - *[optional]* `GOOGLE_AI_STUDIO_API_KEY` - used by `aicommit2`, should contain [Google AI Studio API key](https://aistudio.google.com/app/apikey)

-## Noted features

-- `mcp.json` is shared between Roo, Cline and Cursor sharing `.devcontainer/.env.devcontainer` as env file (Roo and Cline use it from the container home dir, while Cursor use it from the host machine).
-Use [envmcp](https://www.npmjs.com/package/envmcp) tool to manage MCP's env variables.

 ## PRD Template